Fy-Brkn/brkn_beamer_modern/README.md

 # brkn_beamer_modern
-A modern template for latex beamer inspired by the midcentury-modern template.
+A modern template for latex beamer inspired and built upon the midcentury-modern template.
+I created this speciffically for the defense of my master thesis.

 Features: